j3soon/arxiv-utils/README.md

   app.name = "[arXiv-utils]";
   // Return the type parsed from the url.
 (Returns "PDF" or "Abstract") app.getType = function (url);
+  // Return the id parsed from the url. app.getId = function (url, type);
   // Open the abstract / PDF page using the current URL. app.openAbstractTab = function (activeTabIdx, url, type);
   // Check if the URL is abstract or PDF page, returns true if the URL is either.